Antonio Saggio

-Antonio Saggio (19 February 1934 in Naples – 26 January 2010 in Rome).
+Antonio Saggio (19 February 1934 in Naples – 26 January 2010 in Rome) was an Italian judge and legal scholar.

 Legal career

 Antonio Saggio was born in Naples on 19 February 1934.
 He received a degree in Law from the University of Naples, with a thesis in international law entitled "War of Peoples or of Armies?"
 Beginning his career as a magistrate, he was quickly appointed Judge of the Ordinary Courts (first instance).
 In 1973, he was appointed to the Court of Appeals and from 1974 to 1978 he provided counsel to the Legal Office of the Minister of Justice.
 In 1980, he was appointed to the Rome Court of Cassation (last instance) Research Office of the Constitutional Court where he reviewed and prepared briefs and provided counsel to the sitting court.
 From 1988 to 1989, he served as a member of the Council of Advisors to the Chief Justice.
 In 2001, he was appointed Chief Justice of the Court of Cassation Civil Division I, a position he held through 2005.